Chocolate Oreo Cupcakes

 If you’ve ever felt intimidated when it comes to making cupcakes from scratch I promise you that it’s actually pretty easy.
 You can mix everything together for these chocolate cupcakes in one bowl in about 15 minutes.
 That being said, if you’re a little short on time or just want to make things a little easier you can certainly use a box mix for the chocolate cupcakes.

 Besides, what really makes these cupcakes taste phenomenal is the Oreo buttercream frosting.
 Yes, there’s actual Oreos crushed up and mixed into the frosting and then they’re topped with a mini Oreo too.
 Because, why not?

-- Brown sugar: I use half brown sugar in my chocolate cupcakes to add extra moisture and flavor.
+- Granulated sugar and brown sugar: I use half brown sugar in my chocolate cupcakes to add extra moisture and flavor.

 - Espresso powder: I promise your cupcakes will not taste like coffee.
 Espresso powder enhances the chocolate flavor in desserts and makes them taste extra chocolatey.
 You can use instant coffee granules or 1/2 cup of strong brewed coffee instead of the espresso powder, but I love to keep espresso powder on hand to use in chocolate desserts.
 It’s definitely worth buying a small container to keep on hand!

 - Butter: I recommend using unsalted butter since the amount of salt in salted butters can vary between different brands.

 - Powdered sugar: Feel free to sift the powdered sugar before making the Oreo buttercream to avoid lumps.